-Indicator IV-D Indicator IV-D. Decision-Making: Becomes involved in schoolwide decision making, and takes an active role in school improvement planning.
-IV-D. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-D-1.
-Decision-Making Participates in planning and decision making at the school, department, and/or grade level only when asked and rarely contributes relevant ideas or expertise.
-May participate in planning and decision making at the school, department, and/or grade level but rarely contributes relevant ideas or expertise.
-Consistently contributes relevant ideas and expertise to planning and decision making at the school, department, and/or grade level.
-I In planning and decision-making at the school, department, and/or grade level, consistently contributes ideas and expertise that are critical to school improvement efforts.
-Is able to model this element.
+Indicator IV-D. Decision-Making: Becomes involved in schoolwide decision making, and takes an active role in school improvement planning.
+Unsatisfactory IV-D. Elements Needs Improvement Proficient Exemplary IV-D-1.
+Participates in planning and decision May participate in planning and Consistently contributes relevant I In planning and decision-making at making at the school, department, decision making at the school, ideas and expertise to planning the school, department, and/or grade Decision-Making and/or grade level only when asked department, and/or grade level but and decision making at the school, level, consistently contributes ideas and rarely contributes relevant ideas rarely contributes relevant ideas or department, and/or grade level. and expertise that are critical to school improvement efforts.
+Is able to or expertise. expertise. model this element.

-Indicator IV-E Indicator IV-E. Shared Responsibility: Shares responsibility for the performance of all students within the school.
+Indicator IV-E. Indicator IV-E. Shared Responsibility: Shares responsibility for the performance of all students within the school.
 IV-E. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-E-1.
 Shared Responsibility Rarely reinforces schoolwide behavior and learning expectations for all students and/or makes a limited contribution to their learning by rarely sharing responsibility for meeting their needs.
 Within and beyond the classroom, inconsistently reinforces schoolwide behavior and learning expectations for all students, and/or makes a limited contribution to their learning by inconsistently sharing responsibility for meeting their needs.
 Within and beyond the classroom, consistently reinforces schoolwide behavior and learning expectations for all students, and contributes to their learning by sharing responsibility for meeting their needs.
 Individually and with colleaguesdevelops strategies and actions that contribute to the learning and productive behavior of all students at the school.
 Is able to model this element.